Do you want to save some serious cash next month?

 Then a thirty-day financial diet may be just the thing for you!

-I put myself on a “financial diet” at least twice a year and this enables me to put away hundreds of dollars that would normally get spent on what I call “stuff.”
+I put myself on a “financial diet” at least twice a year, and this enables me to put away hundreds of dollars that would normally get spent on what I call “stuff.”

 Table of Contents

-What’s a financial Diet?
+What’s a Financial Diet?

-Everyone spends money on things that are not absolutely essential to living – eating out in restaurants, lattes on the way to work every morning, movies, and just plain stuff.
+Everyone spends money on things that are not absolutely essential to living—eating out in restaurants, lattes on the way to work every morning, movies, and just plain stuff.

-Earn Haus: Earn up to $25 per survey.
-Plus same-day payments via PayPal, Venmo & Check!
-Join Earn Haus!
+Earn Haus: Earn up to $25 per survey, plus get paid the same day via PayPal, Venmo, or check!
+Join Earn Haus now!

 This means no spending money on anything that is not essential for the entire month.